duzw9311/CFPT/README.md

 ## Usage
 ### Data Preparation
 Download the VisDrone2019-DET dataset converted to COCO annotation format.
-You can refer to this [link](https://pan.baidu.com/s/1H_MtU-eSGI5jUJE-EcLynQ?pwd=2e3t).
+You can download it from this [link](https://pan.baidu.com/s/1H_MtU-eSGI5jUJE-EcLynQ?pwd=2e3t).

 ### Training
 ```bash